ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 c.NotebookApp.password = 'sha1:123456...789'
 ```

-Where `'sha1:123456...789'` is the hash returned by the `passwd()` command above.
+Where `username` is the username and `'sha1:123456...789'` is the hash returned by the `passwd()` command above.

 ## Systemd Configuration

-To be able to access the notebook directly when accessing the VM's IP address, its traffic need to be redirected from the default Jupyter Notebook port to 443.
-For this a first systemd service is created:
+To access the notebook directly from the VM's IP address, traffic needs to be redirected from the default Jupyter Notebook port to 443.
+A first systemd service is therefore created:

 ```
 sudo nano /etc/systemd/system/redirect-https.service